-Jennifer Alton is an Associate Editor based in San Diego.
+Jennifer Alton is a Contributing Editor based in San Diego.
 She is a Returned Peace Corps Volunteer (Ukraine 2011-2013) and holds an MFA from San Francisco State University.
 She’s interested in literary fiction that combines innovative language with an energetic, character driven plot.
 She is always looking for deeply researched, story-forward nonfiction that can hold its own amid our frenetic news cycle.

 Her acquisitions include The Atlas of Reds and Blues by Devi S. Laskar, The Natural Mother of the Child by Krys Malcolm Belc, The Crime Without a Name by Barrett Holmes Pitner, None But the Righteous by Chantal James, and Nuclear Family by Joseph Han.
 She has also edited Old in Art School by Nell Painter, and Bodies on the Line by Lauren Rankin among others.

 Find Jenny on Twitter @jennyoalton and Instagram @jennifer_0_alton.

 Dan López is an Assistant Editor based in Los Angeles.
 His interests include literary and commercial fiction, cultural histories, works in translation (particularly from the Spanish), and books that explore the Hispanic/Latino(a)/Latinx experience.
 He grew up in Florida and has lived in New York City and San Francisco.

 Editorial projects he has contributed to include Red Paint by Sasha taqʷšəblu LaPointe, Radiant Fugitives by Nawaaz Ahmed, A Tale of Two Omars by Omar Sharif, Jr. and he has acquired The Chinese Groove by Kathryn Ma.